Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

   Enter information about the applicable industrial sector, if necessary.

   - *Industry 2*
-  Enter information about the applicable industrial sector, if necessary.
+  Enter further information about the applicable industrial sector, if necessary.

 **Credit rating**